 The Performance Indicators ('the PIs') of the OIC detailed below have been designed to reflect the satisfaction of parties who utilise the services of the OIC, show the extent to which conciliation is achieved and measure efficiency by relating workload to costs.
-There are three Effectiveness PIs and two Efficiency PIs, which are summarised below:
+There are three Effectiveness PIs and two Efficiency PIs, which are summarised over the page.